Dissertation Scholars Program

 - Methodological soundness of the research design, including appropriate data

-- Relevance to policy and potential to make a contribution to the policy community
+- Relevance to policy and potential to make a contribution to evidence-backed policy solutions

 Statements of purpose are evaluated on the following criteria: